 The digital economy continues expanding across emerging markets.
 New-to-digital consumers and financially vulnerable individuals make ideal targets for scams and mule schemes.
 Scams of all kinds–both traditional account takeover through phishing attacks and more sophisticated authorized push payment fraud–rank among the biggest global fraud challenges.
 Digital fraud growth is also driving a reliance on mule accounts to move and monetize fraud proceeds.

-- Where attack rates are increasing and digital channel impacts
+- Where attack rates are increasing and impacting digital channels

 - Universal cybercrime challenges and unique regional differences